tusharguptaSF/assignment_solidprinciples/README.md

 # SOLID Principles Assignments

 ##Exercise 1:
-Examine the Text.java class in exercise1.
+Examine the Text.ts class in exercise1.
 If you find any violation of any SOLID principles, refactor it.

 ### Note to Mentor